Real Symmetric Matrices with Partitioned Eigenvalues: Introduction

 In \cite{Domokos2}, Domokos studies the variety of matrices with a bounded number of distinct eigenvalues from the perspective of invariant theory.
 This variety can be characterized by its invariance under the action of conjugation by the special orthogonal group on the space of symmetric matrices.
 He describes the minimal degree homogeneous component of the space of invariants of the variety of matrices with a bounded number of distinct eigenvalues.

-The variety of $\lambda$-partitioned eigenvalues appears in \cite{Khaz}, where Kozhasov proves that it is a \textit{minimal submanifold} of the space of real symmetric $n \times n$ matrices.
-A minimal submanifold of a Riemannian manifold is one with zero mean curvature vector field; this generalizes the concept of surfaces in $\mathbb{R}^3$ that locally minimize the area.
-The variety of $\lambda$-partitioned eigenvalues is also mentioned in \cite{EDDTransfer}, where Bik and Draisma analyze its properties with respect to distance optimization.
+The variety of $\lambda$-partitioned eigenvalues appears in \cite{EDDTransfer}, where Bik and Draisma analyze its properties with respect to distance optimization.
+In \cite{Khaz}, Kozhasov studies the open submanifold of the variety of $\lambda$-partitioned eigenvalues where the eigenvalues have exact multiplicities $\lambda$.
+Kozhasov proves that it is a \textit{minimal submanifold} of the space of real symmetric $n \times n$ matrices.
+A minimal submanifold of a Riemannian manifold is one with zero mean curvature vector field; this generalizes the concept of surfaces in $\mathbb{R}^3$ that locally minimize area.

 This paper further investigates the variety of $\lambda$-partitioned eigenvalues, with each section addressing a different aspect.
+In Section \ref{sec:parametrization}, we give a parametrization.
 In Section \ref{sec:dimension}, we prove a formula for the dimension.
-In Section \ref{sec:parametrization}, we use representation theory to give a rational parametrization.
-In Section \ref{sec:equations}, we put this parametrization to work to find equations and the degree of this variety for small $n$.
+In Section \ref{sec:equations}, we put the parametrization to work to find equations and the degree of this variety for small $n$.
 We explain how representation theory can be used to extend these calculations to larger $n$.
-We also describe the ring of $SO(n)$-invariants.
-In Section \ref{sec:diagonal}, we turn our study to the diagonal restriction, computing its Hilbert polynomial.
-We show how the diagonal restriction provides a good model for distance optimization questions regarding the variety of $\lambda$-partitioned eigenvalues, presenting a theorem of Bik and Draisma for its Euclidean Distance Degree.
+We also describe the ring of $O(n)$-invariants.
+In Section \ref{sec:diagonal}, we study the diagonal restriction, computing its degree.
+We show how the diagonal restriction provides a good model for distance optimization questions regarding the variety of $\lambda$-partitioned eigenvalues, presenting a theorem of Bik and Draisma for its Euclidean distance degree.